zhuowei/commercialization-public/customize/desktop/wsim/best-practices-for-authoring-answer-files.md

 We recommend the following best practices for creating answer files.

 There are many ways in which you can use answer files.
-For more information about how to use an answer file with Windows® Setup, see [Windows Setup Automation Overview](http://go.microsoft.com/fwlink/p/?linkid=219489).
-For more information about how to use an answer file with the **Sysprep** tool, [Using Answer Files with Sysprep](http://go.microsoft.com/fwlink/?LinkId=224958).
-For more information about how to use an answer file with Deployment Image Servicing and Management (DISM), see [Unattended Servicing Command-Line Options](http://go.microsoft.com/fwlink/?LinkId=224959).
+For more information about how to use an answer file with Windows® Setup, see [Windows Setup Automation Overview](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/windows-setup-automation-overview).
+For more information about how to use an answer file with the **Sysprep** tool, [Using Answer Files with Sysprep](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/use-answer-files-with-sysprep).
+For more information about how to use an answer file with Deployment Image Servicing and Management (DISM), see [DISM Unattended Servicing Command-Line Options](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/dism-unattended-servicing-command-line-options).

 ## Always Validate Answer Files in Windows SIM